-Facilities should utilize the CDC COVID Data Tracker to determine SARS-CO-V2 levels of community transmission.

-Individual What type of source control: What type of source control: I When should source control be worn and/or changed: Physical Distance Requirements: -- --- ------------------------------------
+Facilities shou transmission. ld utilize the CDC COVID Data 1 racker to determine SARS-CO-V2 leve els of community Individual requiring source control: What type of source control may be used: When should source control be worn and/or changed: Physical Distance Requirements:

-Dhurically distance HCP in areas of low to moderate transmission A NIOSH-approved N95 or equivalent or higher-level respirator or A respirator approved under standards used in other countries that are similar to NIOSH-approved N95 filtering facepiece respirators (note: these should not be used instead of a NIOSH-approved respirator when respiratory protection is indicated) A well-fitting facemask.
-Cloth masks should not be utilized for HCPs.
+HCP in areas of low to moderate transmission

+- A NIOSH-approved N95 or equivalent or higher-level respirator - A respirator approved under standards used in other countries that are similar to NIOSH-approved N95 filtering facepiece respirators (note: these should not be used instead of a NIOSH-approved respirator when respiratory protection is indicated) - A well-fitting facemask. - Cloth masks should not be utilized for HCPs.

 Universal use of source control is required for all HCP regardless of their role within the facility.

-When used solely for source control, any of the options listed could be used for an entire shift unless they become soiled, damaged, or hard to breathe through.
-If they are used during the care of patient for which a NIOSH-approved respirator or facemask is indicated for personal protective equipment (PPE) (e.g., NIOSH-approved N95 or equivalent or higher-level respirator during the care of a patient with SARS-CoV-2 infection, facemask during a surgical procedure or during care of a patient on Droplet Precautions), they should be removed and discarded after the patient care encounter and a new one should be donned.
+- When used solely for source control, any of the options listed could be used for an entire shift unless they become soiled, damaged, or hard to breathe through. - If they are used during the care of patient for which a NIOSH-approved respirator or facemask is indicated for personal protective equipment (PPE) (e.g., NIOSH-approved N95 or equivalent or higher-level respirator during the care of a patient with SARS-CoV-2 infection, facemask during a surgical procedure or during care of a patient on Droplet Precautions), they should be removed and discarded after the patient care encounter and a new one should be donned.

 Physically distance from others when feasible and will not interfere with provision of care.

 HCP should be reminded to distance from others when in break rooms, meeting rooms and other non-clinical areas.